mhdsakr/AIGEN-Tool/Test/Readme.md

-noABCAll the files in folder "Aiger" are generateb by the tool.
+All the files in folder "Aiger" are generateb by the tool.
 All these files can be replicated.
-To replicate an existing file  file usse as arguments the same model(BDD or DNF), number of uncontrollable inputs, number of controllable inputs, number of latches, the same number of output variables, and the same seeds.
+To replicate an existing file  file use as arguments the same model (BDD or DNF), number of uncontrollable inputs, number of controllable inputs, number of latches, the same number of output variables, and the same seeds.
 All these info can be found as comments at the end of the file.

 For instance to replicate the file "bdd_random_n1_4_4_7_7.aag".
 From its name, we can figure out that this file has 4 controllable inputs, 4 uncontrollable inputs, 7 latches, and 7 output variables that are used in the output function.
 The term BDD used in the name of the file indicate that the bdd approach is used instead of the DNF approach.
 Additionally at the end of this file we find the following info: